Rishabhraghwendra18/liq-cli/README.md

 This is a pre-alpha project.

-The user interface is unstable, but firming up.
-The [target CLI](./docs/CLI.md) discusses where we're headed.
+The user interface is working towards conformance with the [target 1.0 ontology](./docs/ontology.md).

 ## Installation